powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/inter-temporal-constraints/generator-constraints-filler.md

 #### *State-From* constraints

-The state at the end of the previous timestamp must be the starting state of the transition that occurred during the timestamp, no matter the final state.
+The timestamp's state must be the starting state of the transition that occurred during the timestamp, no matter the final state.
 Thus, $\forall g \in \Gamma, \forall t \in \mathcal{T}, \forall s$:

 $$\delta_{\textcolor{red}{\text{OFF}}}^{gen}(g,s,t) = T_{\textcolor{red}{\text{OFF}} \to \textcolor{red}{\text{OFF}}}(g,s,t) + T_{\textcolor{red}{\text{OFF}} \to \textcolor{green}{\text{ON}}}(g,s,t)$$